Back Pain Leads to Leg Pain

 When the cartilage between the vertebrae wears away, causing bone-on-bone contact, osteoarthritis of the spine results.
 This wear and tear can result in the formation of bone spurs, which can pinch the nerves, leading to pain that radiates into the legs.

-Symptoms: Pain that worsens with movement, stiffness, and swelling in the affected area.
+Symptoms: The symptoms include pain that gets worse with movement, stiffness, and swelling in the affected area.
 The leg pain can be sharp, tingling, or burning and may worsen with physical activity.

 Cause: Although obesity, prior joint injuries, and repetitive stress on the spine might raise one’s chance of getting osteoarthritis, age is the primary contributing factor.